oliamb/logrx/README.md

 > ### Named Hierarchy
 >
 > A LoggerConfig is said to be an ancestor of another LoggerConfig if its name followed by a dot is a prefix of the descendant logger name.
 A LoggerConfig is said to be a parent of a child LoggerConfig if there are no ancestors between itself and the descendant LoggerConfig.

+## Contributing

+This project is at a very early stage and will be open to contributions as soon as it proved to be an interesting library.